sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-cross-account-s3-event-forward.md

 - Existing Organizational **Cloudtrail setup** vía S3 event notification through SNS-SQS.
   - `CLOUDTRAIL_S3_SNS_SQS_ARN` ARN of the queue, for us to setup ECSTaskRole to be able to access SQS
   - `CLOUDTRAIL_S3_SNS_SQS_URL` URL of the queue from were to ingest events in the cloud-connector compute deployment
-  - `CLOUDTRAIL_S3_ROLE_ARN` ARN of the S3Role for ECSTaskRole to assumeRole and access S3
+  - `CLOUDTRAIL_S3_ROLE_ARN` ARN of the `SysdigSecureForCloud-S3AccessRole` created in step 3.2, for ECSTaskRole to assumeRole and access S3

 #### 5. Use-Case Specific Permissions